dlrobson/rust-starter/README.md

 # Rust Starter

-This is a simple starter project for Rust.
+This is a sample starter project for Rust.
 It includes a simple hello world program.
-Adds the following checks through GitHub Actions.

-**Analyzers**
+Adds several GitHub Actions workflows for CI/CD.
+It utilizes Docker build environments for faster builds, and to support a Dev Container setup.

+## Docker Build Image

+The Docker build image is based on the official Rust image.
+It includes several tools for development.
+The Dockerfile is located in `dockerfiles/build.Dockerfile`.

+The Build image is created in GitHub Actions and pushed to GitHub Container Registry.
+The image is tagged as `ghcr.io/<owner>/<repo>-build-env:latest`.
+This image is utilized in subsequent steps.
+It is triggered only on changes to the Dockerfile or the GitHub Actions workflow.

+## GitHub Actions Workflows

+Several workflows are included in the repository.
+They are triggered on different events.

+### Analyzers

 - rustfmt
 - cargo-spellcheck
 - clippy
 - cargo-audit

-**Tests**
+### Tests

 - cargo test (Includes doc tests)
 - coverage (via grcov).
-Defaults to 70% coverage threshold.
+Defaults to 70% coverage threshold requirement.
+The build will fail if the coverage is below the threshold.

-## GitHub Actions Nuances

-- Uses a build image with rust installed and other tools.
-The Dockerfile is included in the repository in `dockerfiles/build.Dockerfile`.
-- Uploads the build image to GitHub Container Registry.
-This is utilized for subsequent steps.
-Named `ghcr.io/<owner>/<repo>-build-env:latest`.
-This is useful for a Dev Container setup.
-- For PRs, a build image is created and pushed with the name `ghcr.io/<owner>/<repo>-build-env:PR-<PR_NUMBER>`.
-This validates the Dockerfile and that tests can run.
-This image is deleted after the PR is closed.
-- Utilizes Cache for faster builds.
-Caches the target directory.
-- Ends jobs early if a new commit is pushed for the same PR.